jschomay/httpacman/notes.md

   Now Harry's digital consciousness is lost somewhere out in web land, bouncing from site to site, evading antivirus bots and seach engine spiders, and looking for his way back home.

-  Will you help him?
-How long can you survive?
-Can you find his way back home?
+  Can you help him?
 Press "Start" to go find Harry now.

 - What if Harry runs into another "human" on one of the levels?
 Maybe he says to follow him, and if Harry goes through the same links, he follows him from page to page.
 Maybe he leads him to the end goal?

 - Twitter like comments to give in-level info.

 - Link juice - Harry must gather enough link-juice before the "exit links" activate.
 He gains linkjuice by walking over inbound links (each inbound link contains 1/numer of inbound links on page percent, and Harry needs to get over 70% for example.
 This way he can beat any level that has at least one inbound link.).
 Inbound links will probably have to "refill" after a set amount of time so Harry can get more juice if he loses some and can't escape.

+data for game (displayed in header bar)

+- level #
+- current url
+- # internal links
+- # external links
+- linkjuice meter (# collected internal links)
+- powerups?

+levels manifest
+- # of each enemy type to put in based on level #